 The United States Senate Page Program introduces students from diverse backgrounds to many interesting and challenging experiences in the nation’s capital.
 Pages learn the value of public service, get the opportunity to meet some of America’s most prominent leaders and witness historic events first-hand.
 Page positions are highly competitive and there are a limited number of positions each cycle.
 Due to the rigorous nature of the Page Program, applicants should demonstrate maturity, personal responsibility, and time management skills.

 Pages play an important role in the daily operation of the Senate.
-Their shared responsibilities consist primarily of delivering correspondence and legislative material within the Capitol and Senate office buildings, preparing the Chamber for Senate sessions, working on the Senate floor to provide assistance during roll call votes, supporting senators and staff during debates, and carrying bills and amendments to the desk.
+Their shared responsibilities consist primarily of delivering correspondence and legislative material within the Capitol and Senate office buildings, preparing the Chamber for Senate sessions, working on the Senate floor to aid during roll call votes, supporting senators and staff during debates, and carrying bills and amendments to the desk.

-Senate Pages are paid an annualized salary of $35,360 per year.
+Senate Pages are paid an annualized salary of $37,238 per year.
 Pages live in the Daniel Webster Senate Page Residence located on Capitol Hill.
-The cost of room and board, plus two meals a day is approximately $780 per month.
+The cost of room and board, plus two meals a day is approximately $1,200 per month.
 Prospective pages must plan to pay for transportation to and from Washington D.C. at the start and end of the program.
 Please note: Pages do not earn the entire annual salary as they do not serve for a full year.

 Pages share rooms with each other.
 Each room is designed for four to six occupants and is furnished with twin-size bunk or loft-style beds, desks, chairs, and bureaus.
 Each room has closet space, a private bath, and a telephone, which is shared by the Pages.
 Laundry facilities are provided within the building.